ASLEEP AT THE WHEEL: COLLISION COURSE, CONSIDERED (1978): Sage and silly songs from sagebrush territories

 Ray Benson seems an unlikely character to have created the soulful Western Swing outfit Asleep at the Wheel, a band which took its lead from the sound of Bob Wills and His Texas Playboys as well as sweet Southern soul.

-Singer-guitarist Philadelphia-raised Benson – now in his late 60s-- is Jewish and founded Asleep at the Wheel half a century ago in West Virginia with pedal steel guitarist Reuben Gosfield (aka Lucky Oceans).
+Singer-guitarist Philadelphia-raised Benson – now 74 -- is Jewish and founded Asleep at the Wheel more than half a century ago in West Virginia with pedal steel guitarist Reuben Gosfield (aka Lucky Oceans).

-It was Willie Nelson who suggested the move to Austin, and after that the band – with a regular parade of members – never looked back: nine Grammys, almost two dozen albums and shows which sometimes saw Benson (the sole constant) literally pulling from his bag of tricks for entertaining magic interludes.
+It was Willie Nelson who'd suggested the move to Austin, and after that the band – with a regular parade of members – never looked back: Grammys, a couple of dozen albums and shows which sometimes saw Benson (the sole constant) literally pulling from his bag of tricks for entertaining magic interludes.

 They've never enjoyed much success by way of chart hits or best-selling albums, but they have had critical acclaim in the least expected places.